Steel Shed Maintenance (2021 Update)

 Clear Your Gutters!

-All our Steel Sheds have gorgeous gutters with outlet spouts.
+Most of our Steel Sheds have gorgeous gutters with outlet spouts.
 They’re great for preserving a building in a climate like ours.
 They take the sting our of the rain that’s gathered on the roof and allow it to flow away from the walls of the shed, preventing damage.
 Perfect, right?

 Well, if the gutters become blocked up, water will become stagnant and will sit in the same area rotting away, until they’re cleared.
 Like a stowaway Tayto lodged in-between your back teeth, this isn’t an issue if it’s dealt with quickly.
 But if it’s left to rot, you’re in trouble.
 Check your gutters when you’re passing every now and then (especially in Autumn) and make sure water is flowing out when it’s raining.
 (And brush your teeth after eating crisps).